terrapower/armi/README.rst

 |Build Status| |Code Coverage|

-The Advanced Reactor Modeling Interface (ARMI\ :sup:`®`) software is a productivity tool written by engineers for nuclear reactor design and analysis.
-It provides a digital model of a nuclear reactor at your fingertips.
-It allows us to, for example, make 1000 digital copies of a reactor, change them all slightly differently, simulate 40 years of operation, and see which design tweak works best.
-This system allows more powerful and efficient analysis with higher quality.
-Its overall goal is to support the responsible deployment of nuclear energy systems in service to civilization and the environment.
+The Advanced Reactor Modeling Interface (ARMI\ :sup:`®`) is an open-source tool that streamlines your nuclear reactor design/analysis needs by providing a software *reactor at your fingertips* and a rich ecosystem of utilities working in concert.
+It is made for and by professional reactor analysis teams and is maintained by `TerraPower LLC <http://terrapower.com/>`_, a nuclear technology development company.

-More specifically, ARMI:
+ARMI:

 * Provides a hub-and-spoke mechanism to standardize communication and coupling between physics kernels and the specialist analysts who use them,